Tgaffaney/AirShare/README.md

 ## How it works

-Firstly, once the app is downloaded
+Once two people have the app downloaded, this is what they will each see.

 ![First Image](airShare/Images/1.jpg)